cqc-alec/qpr/qpr.md

 A _D-node_ (D for "decision") is an instruction with:

 - a fixed input signature;
-- a function mapping the classical input values to:
+- a function mapping the classical data input values to:
   - a `NodeId` (identifying the target node);
   - a type-matching injective mapping from input names of the target node to input names of the D-node.